Emerging from the fog of war.

 WINNER: Special Category Award – Making a better world

-Selected for the Southampton International Film Festival with a screening on 20 October 2018.
+- The Southampton International Film Festival, UK on 20 October 2018.

 Nominated: Best British Short Film and Best Costume Design.

 WINNER: Best British Short Film